aftermathdigital/aftermathdigital.github.io/_posts/2021-06-17-Iron-Finance-TWAP-Oracle.md

 ## Conclusion

 In computer-science, there's very rarely a free lunch.
 Algorithmic changes which give you certain properties you want often give you other properties you hadn't anticipated, which you didn't want.
-This is an instance of just such property.
+This is an instance of just such a property.

 If anything, this is a reminder that the Ethereum developers can work hard to do everything right - include up-to-date best security practices, and still get burned.